Project 4: Journaling Layer

 init_test_fs(&fs);

-// Create committed transaction
+// Create and commit a transaction

 struct transaction *txn = txn_begin(&fs);